dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### dbt Cloud

-dbt Cloud offers the fastest, most reliable and scalable way to deploy dbt.
+dbt Cloud offers the fastest, most reliable, and scalable way to deploy dbt.
 Develop, test, schedule, and investigate data models using a single, fully managed service through a web-based user interface (UI).

 Exclusive features of dbt Cloud include: